ckan/ckan/doc/coding-standards.rst

 ----------------

 All ticketed work should be developed on a corresponding feature branch forked from master.
-The name of the branch should inlude the `type` of the ticket, the ticket's number, and a brief one-line synopsis of the purpose of the ticket.  eg: ``enhancement-2298-add-sort-by-controls-to-search-page``.
+The name of the branch should inlude the ticket's number, the ticket type, and a brief one-line synopsis of the purpose of the ticket.  eg:
+``2298-feature-add-sort-by-controls-to-search-page``.
+This allows the ticket number to be esaily searchable through github's web interface.

 Once work on the branch has been completed and it is ready to be merged into master, make a pull request on github.
 Another member of the CKAN team will